Euthanasia: Classification

 Euthanasia may be classified into three types, according to whether a person gives informed consent: voluntary, non-voluntary and involuntary.

 There is a debate within the medical and bioethics literature about whether or not the non-voluntary (and by extension, involuntary) killing of patients can be regarded as euthanasia, irrespective of intent or the patient's circumstances.
 In the definitions offered by Beauchamp and Davidson and, later, by Wreen, consent on the part of the patient was not considered one of their criteria, although it may have been required to justify euthanasia.
 However, others see consent as essential.

 Voluntary euthanasia

 Voluntary euthanasia is conducted with the consent of the patient.
 Active voluntary euthanasia is legal in Belgium, Luxembourg and the Netherlands.
 Passive voluntary euthanasia is legal throughout the US per Cruzan v.
 Director, Missouri Department of Health.
 When the patient brings about their own death with the assistance of a physician, the term assisted suicide is often used instead.
 Assisted suicide is legal in Switzerland and the U.S. states of California, Oregon, Washington, Montana and Vermont.

 Non-voluntary euthanasia

 Non-voluntary euthanasia is conducted when the consent of the patient is unavailable.
 Examples include child euthanasia, which is illegal worldwide but decriminalised under certain specific circumstances in the Netherlands under the Groningen Protocol.
 Passive forms of non-voluntary euthanasia (i.e. withholding treatment) are legal in a number of countries under specified conditions.

 Involuntary euthanasia

-Involuntary euthanasia is conducted against the will of the patient.
+Involuntary euthanasia is done without asking for consent or against the patient's will.
+It is considered murder and is illegal in all countries.